Building the Mako Server with BAS

 ../../xrc/sql/sqlite3.cOptional SQLite database.

-* When compiled for Windows, include all C files in the src/Windows subdirectory.
+When compiling for Windows, include all C files in the src/Windows subdirectory.
 These files enable the server to be installed as a Windows service.

 Resource Files

-The Mako Server requires a few resource files.
-The make directory includes two scripts for assembling and zipping together the resource files.
+The Mako Server requires Lua and web resource files.
+The make directory includes two scripts for assembling these resources:

-In general, you should always include the external resource file mako.zip with the Mako Server executable since this resource file includes additional resources that make components such as the TraceLogger and the File Manager work.
-The internal ZIP file, which may be removed, should only be used as a fallback if mako.zip is not found.
-The server aborts if the Mako Server is compiled without the internal ZIP file and if the Mako Server fails to mount mako.zip.
+In most deployments, ship the external mako.zip file with the Mako executable.
+It includes resources used by components such as the TraceLogger and the File Manager.
+The internal ZIP is only a fallback if mako.zip is not found.
+If the server is compiled without the internal ZIP and cannot mount mako.zip, startup fails.

 SQL Databases